-For more information about the web directory, see Application plug-in filesystem structure on page 353.
+For more information about the web directory, see Application plug-in filesystem structure.

 Accessing the application plug-in's root

 Static content and services are accessed off of the root URI of an application plug-in.
 If there are other points that you must access on that application plug-in, you can get the root: